A Complete Travel Guide to Agios Nikolaos Crete

 Next on the tour was a visit to the Kourkoulou winery located in the Patsos Amariou village.
 The modern building houses a sales room and corner and a wine tasting area where we savoured a white and a rose wine, both of which are produced from the local liatiko grape variety.

-6. Hiking in the Patsos Gorge with Crete Urban Adventures
+6. Hiking in the Patsos Gorge with Crete Local Adventures

 Next on our tour, the final stop of the day was at the Patsos Gorge which although is a relatively small gorge, 1.5 kilometres long is quite popular for its natural beauty and dense vegetation.